boostrjs/boostr/README.md

 });
 ```

-Here's how you would define a `DATABASE_URL` environment variable in a `'backend'` service configuration:
+And finally, here's how you would define a `DATABASE_URL` environment variable in a backend service configuration:

 ```js
 // backend/boostr.config.mjs